Handling your anger or frustration

 Good grief!
 Just when I think I’m finally growing a little more like Christ, my tongue trips me up yet once again!
 In our marriages and in our friendships, what comes out of our mouths often tends to gravitate toward criticism, complaints, sarcasm, etc. Try as I might, I just can’t seem to turn the corner on this problem!
 How about you?

 Chances are good that your tongue also gets you into trouble.
 That’s because we have a common enemy.
-Satan keeps subtly prompting us to spew negative, hateful, disrespectful, angry words.
+Satan keeps subtly prompting us to spew negative, critical, hateful, disrespectful, angry words.
 Thank goodness, there is One who has the power to tame our tongues!
 Jesus is stronger than the enemy.
 1 John 4:4 says “greater is He who is in you than he who is in the world.”
 Hallelujah!

 So, this morning I surrendered my tongue to Jesus and asked Him to control my tongue today.
 Would you be willing to ask God to help you remember to pause before you speak to your husband, especially when you’re angry or frustrated!
 Maybe you would benefit from asking God to remind you during that pause to speak words that are kind and loving, even if you’re asking your husband to stop a certain behavior or trying to explain your frustration.
 I know this is a prayer the Lord will answer because God tells us several times in the Bible to speak gracious words.
 Ecclesiastes 10:12 “Words from the mouth of the wise are gracious, but fools are consumed by their own lips.”